EutechCybernetic/lucy-pro-documentation/ui.md

 Select a model, then select an action to execute.
 When an action is selected, the required inputs will be listed and need to specified as [parameters](axnparamconfig).

-If the action is being executed on an instance of a model, then a special parameter called code/Instance.Key will be in the list of parameters.
+If the action is being executed on an instance of a model, then a special parameter called `Instance.Key` will be in the list of parameters.
 This parameter represents the key of the instance that this action needs to execute in.

 {% hint type="note" %}
     All actions are selectable here, not just the ones marked as public. {% endhint %}